ajitsing/ajitsing.github.io/_posts/2025-08-04-git-command-line-basics.md

 git --version
 ```

 If Git is not installed, download it from [git-scm.com](https://git-scm.com).
-This is the first step in mastering Git CLI and understanding its role in version control.

 ---